 The body’s immune system attacks the myelin (the fatty substance that surrounds and insulates the nerve fibers) when the T-cells cross the blood-brain barrier to attack the epitopes presented by the myelin sheath cells.
 As a result, many experts believe MS should more appropriately be termed an immune-mediated disease rather than an autoimmune disease, as the exact target of these T-cells and the cause of their behavior remains unknown.

-This attack disturbs and progressively destroys the conduction of nerve impulses, leading to scarring and permanent damage to the myelin sheath and the nerve fibers, and resulting in severe neurodegenerative complications, such as impaired vision, loss of senses, loss of balance, loss of control over voluntary muscles, and all other bodily functions connected to the CNS.
+This attack disturbs and progressively destroys the conduction of nerve impulses, leading to scarring and permanent damage to the myelin sheath and the nerve fibers, and resulting in severe neurodegenerative complications such as impaired vision, loss of senses, loss of balance, loss of control over voluntary muscles, and all other bodily functions connected to the CNS.
 A classic hallmark of MS is the exacerbation or flare-ups of symptoms which occur repeatedly over months or years in the relapsing-remitting form of the disease.

 Researchers are constantly seeking a cure for MS. Current medications treat symptoms and flare-ups, but do not guarantee long-term effects.

-Epidemiology of Multiple Sclerosis
+Epidemiology of multiple sclerosis

 Exposure to various viruses occurs in childhood.
-One such virus, the Epstein-Barr Virus (EBV) has been shown to cause demyelination and inflammation of nerve fibres.
+One of them, the Epstein-Barr Virus (EBV), has been shown to cause demyelination and inflammation of nerve fibers.
 It is possible that the virus adopts molecular mimicry, and cross-reactivate the T-cells targeted against their viral epitope with those on the myelin sheath.
 This is why there is a huge influx of T-cells across the blood brain barrier.

-Read more about multiple sclerosis symptoms.
+Read more about multiple multiple sclerosis symptoms.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.